A Brief History of Baklava

 In case you’re not sure what I’m talking about, baklava is a layered pastry sweetened with honey or syrup and filled with nuts.
 It ends up crispy but dense, sweet but not overly cloying, bready but not entirely – it’s just perfect.

-Baklava is well known in every corner of the earth, you’ll find it in every pastry shop in the Middle East, Eastern Europe, Northern Africa and Central Asia.
+Baklava is well-known in every corner of the earth.
+You’ll find it in every pastry shop in the Middle East, Eastern Europe, Northern Africa and Central Asia.
 Such a straightforward yet sophisticated dessert deserves further recognition, so here’s the story behind the puff pastry treat.

 Baklava, a tangled history